tier4/AutowareArchitectureProposal.proj/design/Sensing/Sensing.md

 ## Overview

-For autonomous driving, a vehicle needs to be aware of its own state and surrouding environment.
+For autonomous driving, a vehicle needs to be aware of its state and surrouding environment.
 Sensing stack collects the environment information through various sensors and manipulates data appropriately to be used by other stacks.

 ![Sensing_overview](/design/img/SensingOverview.svg)